dotnet/csharplang/proposals/generic-ref-struct.md

 Positionally in syntax the `ref struct` annotation must come after the type kind, such as `struct`, but before the interface list or `new()` constraint (interfaces are covered [later in the proposal](#interfaces)).
 The combination with type kinds has the following effects:

 - `where T : struct, ref struct`: describes a type parameter that can be a `struct` or `ref struct` but not other types like `class` or `interface`.
 - `where T : unmanaged, ref struct`: similar to `struct, ref struct` except that the type also meets the `unmanaged` constraint.
-This is believed to have limited use though as `ref struct` containing any type of `ref` data will not meet the `unmanaged` contraint and hence are likely better defined as simply `struct`.
+This is believed to have limited use though as `ref struct` containing any type of `ref` data will not meet the `unmanaged` constraint and hence are likely better defined as simply `struct`.
 - `where T : notnull, ref struct`: this is the same as the `notnull` constraint but also allows for `ref struct` types to satisfy it.
 - `where T : class, ref struct`: is an error as the `ref struct` portion is meaningless when combined with `class`.
 - `where T : default, ref struct`: is an error as the declarations are contradictory.
 - `where T : ref struct, BaseType` where `BaseType` denotes a reference type.
-This is an error because the `ref sruct` portion is meaningless in this context.
+This is an error because the `ref struct` portion is meaningless in this context.

 The `where T : ref struct` annotation will be encoded by attributing the type parameter with the attribute `System.Runtime.CompilerServices.SupportsByRefLike`.
 This will not result in a `modreq` on the containing member nor will `[Obsolete]` tricks be added to the containing type.
 The intent is for this to be a binary compatible change.
 The explicit intent is for us to allow types in libraries to relax their type parameters to accept `ref struct` without breaking consumers.

 ### Supporting Span<T>
-A key motivation of this proposal is to allow for instantiations like `Span<Span<T>>`.
-Effectively moving the `Span<T>` type to have the `where T : ref struct` annotation.
+A key motivation of this proposal is to allow for instantiations like `Span<Span<T>>`, effectively moving the `Span<T>` type to have the `where T : ref struct` annotation.
 This is a problem because a number of the APIs on `Span<T>` violate the rules of `where T : ref struct` as `T[]` is a common type in the APIs.

 ```c#
 // Existing Span<T> definition